DiddiLeija/diddi-and-the-bugs/README.md

 > new menace.
 He found a bug!
 There is no option: that droid should be destroyed.
 >
 > Help Diddi to defeat this buggy machine!

+## Game engine

+I am planning to build this game using [Pygame](https://www.pygame.org/).
+I will upload the complete code, assets and other useful stuff on this repo.